orlandos-nl/CypherTextKit/Documentation.docc/Resources/Messenger.md

 4. Your app provides a datastore.
 Our example app for iOS uses an SQLite database.
 All data entering the data store is already encrypted.
 5. An EventHandler is provided, which your app can use to process events such as incoming chat messages or state changes.

-The messenger is created asynchronously.
-If you don't mind blocking the UI briefly, you can get the results immediately using `.wait()`

 Please read [Transport](/docs/cyphertextkit/articles/transport) for more information about implementing a TransportClient.

 # Starting the App